felipetovarhenao/bell-tutorials/public/markdown/15_numtypes.md

 ## Introduction

-Numbers are central to programming, and bell provides a variety of numeric types tailored for both mathematical operations and musical applications.
-This section covers the different numeric types in bell, how they’re used, and how they relate to musical data like pitches, durations, and intervals.
+Numbers are central to programming, and _bell_ provides a variety of numeric types tailored for both mathematical operations and musical applications.
+This section covers the different numeric types in _bell_, how they’re used, and how they relate to musical data like pitches, durations, and intervals.

-## Numeric Types in bell
+## Numeric Types in _bell_

 | Numeric Types | Description                                       | Examples       |
 | ------------- | ------------------------------------------------- | -------------- |